Chutka Nuclear Power Plant

 The Chutka Nuclear Power Plant is a proposed nuclear power plant to be built on a 1200 acre area, near Chutka Village of Mandla district of Madhya Pradesh.
 The site is near Kanha National Park, one of the tiger reserves of India and the largest national park of Madhya Pradesh state in India.

-The project will have an installed capacity of 1400 Megawatt.
+The project will have an installed capacity of 1400 megawatts (MW).

 History

 After the government allotted 42 acre of land for the project, the Chutka, Tatighat, Kunda, Bhaliwara and Patha villagers decided to start an indefinite agitation from 25 October 2015.
 Most of them were displaced by the Bargi Dam in 1984.